urbit/docs/docs/hall/interface.md

 # Hall interface

-This document describes the different interfaces Hall provides and the data that is accessible and modifyable through them.
-Knowledge of the Urbit application model (including [new gall](gall.md)) and #[Hall's architecture](architecture.md) is assumed.
+This document describes the different interfaces Hall provides and the data that is accessible and modifiable through them.
+Knowledge of the Urbit application model (including [new gall](new-gall)) and [Hall's architecture](architecture) is assumed.

 While the structures here are given in Hoon, they match fairly closely to their JSON equivalent.
 Most important to note is that `$%({$x y/z})` becomes accessible as `json.x.y`.